Last Modified: 3/23/2018

 • Misapplication of fee schedule

-• Denial of clams as duplicates which the party believes were incorrectly identified as a duplicate
+• Duplicate claim denial when the party believes the claim was incorrectly identified as a duplicate

-• Incorrect data items, such as provider number, use of a modifier or date of service
+• Incorrect data item, such as provider number, use of a modifier, or date of service

 Tolerance guidelines for adjusting hospitals and skilled nursing facilities (SNF) claims